mliew21396/remote-work-u3/week-7/group-project/README.md

 ## Summary

-First, please check your accountability group is the same by looking at the spreadsheet in the google+ community.
+First, please check your accountability group is the same by looking at the spreadsheet in the community.

 You will be required to work with others in your career as a developer, but you will not always know the larger goals or be responsible for implementing every feature.
 In this challenge, you will work with your accountability group to solve a series of small challenges.
 Each person will have a specific role and you are not allowed to pass along any information outside of your particular responsibility.
 The roles are determined by the order in your accountability group spreadsheet.
 The first person will have the first role, second person the second, etc. The goal is to try to communicate effectively in your roles, but **your group doesn't necessarily need to have a working solution, this challenge is about the process.**